 Self-awareness — an innate understanding of our strengths and weaknesses — is not just a strength; it’s a skill.
 Children who develop a strong sense of self-awareness understand how their actions are perceived by others, know when to engage their strengths, know when to pull back, and discover areas in which they need improvement.
 They tend to have happier relationships and have more professional success (though a bit of psychopathy is not a bad thing if you’re targeting the C-Suite).
 In short, self-awareness is an important part of being a good human being and a happy one.

 Raising self-aware kids requires a gentle hand and a deft touch.
 Too much prodding and parents are virtue-signaling; too little and kids don’t have a proper sense of their skills or who they are.
-It’s not easy, says Dr. Kyle Pruett, a clinical professor of Child Psychiatry at Yale, and award-winning author.
+It’s not easy, says Dr. Kyle Pruett, a clinical professor of Child Psychiatry at Yale, Educational Board Advisory Member for The Goddard School, and award-winning author.
 But it is imperative to think about how lessons about self-awareness include it in day-to-day lessons.

 Why Self-Awareness Matters

 For a kid, being self-aware is a nearly unavoidable process, stresses Dr. Pruett.
 By the time kids are one year old, they’ve begun to suss out, literally, that they are a different being than the people around them.
 As that sense of self grows as kids develop, it becomes one of the main things that inures them against self-doubt.
 Most importantly, stresses Pruett, “There’s a back and forth that goes between our children pushing our limits and us pushing back.
 That helps them define who they are, in time and in space.”

 Unless kids have an idea of what they like, what they’re good at, and who they are, they are not really functioning beings.
 So it’s incredibly important to help kids foster a sense of self that is age appropriate.

 When Should Parents Start Teaching Kids About Self-Awareness?